India Aims For The World's Biggest Health Care Overhaul

 That's the tale of two kinds of health care in India – for the wealthy and for the rest of the country.
 But the prime minister hopes to change all that.

-In his annual Independence Day speech on August 15, Narendra Modi is expected to unveil the biggest government health-care program in the world.
+In his annual Independence Day speech on Wednesday, Narendra Modi is expected to unveil the biggest government health care program in the world.
 The plan is to roll it out by the end of the year – ahead of elections expected early in 2019.

 "Health care should be accessible and affordable," Modi said on a radio program in March.